Pete Carroll says Seahawks' offer to Golden Tate in 2014 'didn't get communicated really well'

 Asked if the numbers were close, Carroll said: “I don’t remember those numbers at the time, but I’ll just tell you this.
 There was a time when Golden didn’t know that we had made him an offer and he thought we didn’t, and that’s because it wasn’t communicated.
 I just felt bad about that.
 I don’t even know what the numbers were at the time, but that wasn’t the point.
 It was we were interested in bringing him back and he didn’t get that sense from us, and I was disappointed in that.
 But they were going to go higher than we were able to go anyway.
 I just think the world of him and I didn’t like that it didn’t come across really clearly at the time.
 That’s my opinion of it.
 And at this point, I could care less about it.’’

-It’s worth remembering the situation at the time.
+It’s worth remembering Seattle’s situation at the time.

 Seattle had Percy Harvin returning and also had Doug Baldwin and Jermaine Kearse emerging — Baldwin signed an extension a few months later.